arslancb/clipbucket/upload/plugins/documents/README.md

 # Plugin ClipBucket - documents
-This plugin is used to add add informations in relation with the videos.
+This plugin is used to add informations in relation with the videos.
 For each video you can add the documents associated to this video.

 # Install
 To activate this plugin, go to the plugin manager and add click on the "install button" on the "Documents" plugin.